If weed is properly stored and dried it will not go bad.

 Cannabis buds have one very dangerous archenemy — mold.

 If the weed is cured and stored with too much moisture inside it, it can become moldy and unsmokable.

 You can easily recognize moldy weed by closely examining the bud with a magnifying glass: the mold appears as a dense grayish cobweb on certain areas of the flower.

 MMJDoctorOnline provides another alternative:

 Grab a black light and illuminate the bud.
 Mold will appear as a distinctive green hue.

-How do I know if my weed is bad?
+How do I know if my weed has gone bad?

 If you’re buying from a licensed producer then rest assured that every product has been dried, cured and stored up to medical standards.
-If, however, you bought weed from an unknown source (which you should never do in the first place) then you are in a tough spot.
+If, however, you bought weed from an unknown source (which you should never do in the first place) then you need to double check its quality.

 It takes experience to recognize a good, quality bud.
 Most importantly you have to answer the following questions: